trinodb/trino/presto-docs/src/main/sphinx/connector/hive-security.rst

 Impersonation Accessing the Hive Metastore
 ------------------------------------------

-Presto supports impersonating the end user when accessing the Hive metastore.
+Trino supports impersonating the end user when accessing the Hive metastore.
 Metastore impersonation can be enabled with

 .. code-block:: text